ddev/ddev/.github/ISSUE_TEMPLATE/Bug_report.md

 ---

-**Run a Diagnostic and Paste Link Here**
+## Run a Diagnostic and Paste Link Here

 <!--
 If you're having trouble with ddev,

 1. Please use the latest stable version of DDEV-Local before reporting.
 Upgrading is easy.
 2. Please run a quick diagnostic and post the results as a new gist on gist.github.com (or on another pastebin-type site if you prefer).
-You can download [test_ddev.sh](https://raw.githubusercontent.com/drud/ddev/master/scripts/test_ddev.sh) and run it per the instructions at the top.
+Just run `ddev debug test` and post the results as a gist on https://gist.github.com.
 That will help so we don't have to ask so many questions...
 And if it works, it probably means there's something wrong with your project, not ddev.
-Put the link to the gist here.
+Put the link to the gist here, thanks.
+(If you don't yet have the `ddev debug test` command, you can download [test_ddev.sh](https://raw.githubusercontent.com/drud/ddev/master/cmd/ddev/cmd/scripts/test_ddev.sh) and run it with the instructions at the top.
 -->

-**Describe the bug**
+## Describe the bug
 <!--
 A clear and concise description of what the bug is.
 -->

-**To Reproduce**
+## To Reproduce
 <!--
 Steps to reproduce the behavior:
 -->

-**Expected behavior**
+## Expected behavior
 <!--
 A clear and concise description of what you expected to happen.
 -->

-**Screenshots**
+## Screenshots
 <!--
 If applicable, add screenshots to help explain your problem.
 -->

-**Version and configuration information (please complete the following information):**
+## Version and configuration information (please complete the following information)

 - Host computer OS and Version: [e.g. Windows 10, macOS Big Sur, Linux (distro), WSL2 (distro)]
 - Docker Desktop version if on macOS or Windows (from "About Docker Desktop")